pratibha131/AB-Testing-Metric-Tradeoffs/README.md

 👉 Decisions are made on NRPU, not conversion alone.

 ## 📐 Hypotheses & Decision Framework
-Primary Hypothesis (Business-Driven)

-H₀ (Null Hypothesis):
+**Primary Metric:** Net Revenue Per User (NRPU)

-The new landing page does not increase Net Revenue Per User (NRPU).
+- **H₀:** The new landing page does not increase NRPU.

-H₁ (Alternative Hypothesis):
+-
-The new landing page increases Net Revenue Per User (NRPU).
+- **H₁:** The new landing page increases NRPU.

-## Decision Rule
+**Decision Rule:**

-Ship only if NRPU increases meaningfully and confidence intervals exclude material revenue loss.
+Ship only if NRPU increases meaningfully without increasing operational risk.

-Conversion rate changes alone are insufficient to justify shipping.
+Conversion rate alone is not sufficient for decision-making.

-Confidence intervals are preferred over point estimates to explicitly account for uncertainty.

 ## 🔬 Analytical Approach
 ### 1️⃣ Experiment Validation